davide2894/react-reads/journal.md

 - organizeBooks() is called
 Because it's not good (I think) to have to make an API call everytime a book is moved.
 So stat --

-Wait there, there's a server I need to update at each book move, because that's what happens for real-world applications with real-wold servers.
+Wait there, there's a server I need to update at each book move, because that's what happens for real-world applications with real-world servers.

 And there's another thing: right now the state I created is for a static website, meaning that it can't be changed now.
 I need to implement the function version of the state.
 Hmmm.

+Added BookList.

+***

+# Day 7 - Mon 14/5/18
+5:02am - how to add the checkmark to the list?
+Should try checkmark unicode.
+Yep it works.
+Ok so this is also something that changes in time cause user can select different shelf at any time.
+So this is state too.
+Where should the state live?
+In Book??
+It's like when user selects another shelf, that book.shelf string changes accordingly, then I will use BooksAPI.update(book, shelf) to update its position.
+I need to test what update does in practice.

+I see that using a <select> tag with <option>s children is more appropriate.
+I found a component control on gh 'react-select' that eases the job.
+Gonna try that now.
+I'll come back with the outcome